medwatt/gmid/README.md

 ## Citation

-If this work is used in academic research, please cite:
+If this work is used in academic research, especially the optimization part, it would be nice if you could cite it:

 ```bibtex
 @article{watfa2026residual,